Plans & Policies

 - Incentives: One bonus unit for each affordable housing unit, and lower requirements if the project includes on-site affordable housing.

 Contacts for Tenant/Landlord Disputes

 |California Rural Legal Assistance

-The Rental Clinic is available to all county residents and is located in the Superior Court buildings in San Luis Obispo and Paso Robles.
+The Rental Clinic is available to all county residents, serving both landlords and tenants..
 For the date and time of the nearest Rental Clinic, call California Rural Legal Assistance (CRLA) at (805) 544-7997.